Sir Thomas Philip Robinson, 2nd Earl de Grey1

 Thomas Robinson, 2nd Baron Grantham was born on 30 November 1738.1 He was the son of Thomas Robinson, 1st Baron Grantham and Frances Worsley.1 He married Lady Mary Jemima Yorke, daughter of Philip Yorke, 2nd Earl of Hardwicke and Jemima Campbell, Marchioness Grey, on 17 August 1780.1 He died on 20 July 1786 at age 47.1

-Thomas Robinson, 2nd Baron Grantham graduated from Christ's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He held the office of Member of Parliament (M.P.) for Christchurch between 1761 and 1770.1 He held the office of Junior Lord of Trade in 1766.1 He was invested as a Privy Counsellor (P.C.) in 1770.1 He held the office of Vice-Chamberlain of the Household between 1770 and 1771.1 He succeeded to the title of 2nd Baron Grantham, of Grantham, co.
+He graduated from Christ's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He held the office of Member of Parliament (M.P.) for Christchurch between 1761 and 1770.1 He held the office of Junior Lord of Trade in 1766.1 He was appointed Privy Counsellor (P.C.) in 1770.1 He held the office of Vice-Chamberlain of the Household between 1770 and 1771.1 He succeeded as the 2nd Baron Grantham, of Grantham, co.
 Lincoln [G.B., 1761] on 30 September 1770.1 He held the office of Ambassador to Spain between 1771 and 1779.1 He held the office of President of the Board of Trade between 1780 and 1782.1 He held the office of Secretary of State for Foreign Affairs between 1782 and 1783.1

 Children of Thomas Robinson, 2nd Baron Grantham and Lady Mary Jemima Yorke